Horse stance

 The horse stance is a common posture in Asian martial arts.
 It is called mǎbù (馬步) in Chinese, (騎馬立ち, kiba-dachi) (or (四股立, shiko-dachi)) in Japanese, and juchum seogi (주춤 서기) or annun seogi (lit. sitting stance) in Korean.

-This stance can not only be integrated into fighting but also during exercises and forms.
+This stance can be integrated into fighting or during exercises and forms.
 It is most commonly used for practicing punches or to strengthen the legs and back.
 The modified form of horse stance, in which heels are raised, is a fighting stance in International Karate Tournaments.
 The Chinese form of horse stance is a fighting stance which changes into front stance while using hip rotation to develop punching force.